• Skip to primary navigation

 How to Get to Playa Grande(Driving/4×4 required?)

-This route does not require a 4×4, it is paved the whole way from Liberia Airport to the main entrance of Playa Grande.
-Do note that once you turn left in Matapalo towards Playa Grande, the road does get narrow and curvy so drive slowly and carefully.
+This route does not require a 4×4, it is paved the whole way from Guanacaste Airport to the main entrance of Playa Grande.

-However, a 4×4 or 4wd is recommended if you do plan to explore the Guanacaste province and other areas of Costa Rica.
+However, a 4×4 or 4wd is recommended if you do plan to explore the Guanacaste province and other areas of Costa Rica, especially in the rainy season.

 By Boat from Tamarindo

-The boat ride from Tamarindo beach to Grande beach across the estuary costs about $1 USD) one way.
+The boat ride from Tamarindo beach to Grande beach across the estuary costs about $1-3 USD one way.
 There are many locals with boats who can take you.

 Many surfers will park at Tamarindo at the north end of the beach, take the boat to Grande and then boat back to Tamarindo after their surf session.